apo11o-M/MCAerial_Documentation/docs/guides/guides.md

 # Very Helpful Guides/Links
-Here are some of the helpful guides that I found throughout the internet.
+Here are some of the most helpful guides that I found throughout the internet.
 Be sure to check them out!!

   - [Forge Documentation (1.12.2)](https://mcforge.readthedocs.io/en/1.12.x/) - The official Forge documentation for minecraft 1.12.2 version